 Introduction

-Learning is an essential part of life and as the acquisition and development of new skills throughout one’s career becomes a necessity, scholars are continuing their attempts to identify the factors that affect the effectiveness of learning and subsequent academic performance.
-A large number of instruments have been developed to assess learner engagement, attitudes and aptitudes at different stages of the learning process or assess the way in which people learn, with the objective of identifying the optimal study strategies that can be adopted by learners at the point of interaction with their learning environment [1]-[3].
-While learning can happen in many different contexts, the complex interactions that arise in formal learning situations such as classrooms are of particular interest since the classroom environment provides a unique setting in which exogenous variables can be controlled, thus potentially increasing the effectiveness of the learning process.
+Learning is an essential part of life, and since the acquisition and development of new skills throughout one’s career is crucial, scholars are continuing their attempts to identify the factors that influence the effectiveness of learning and the subsequent academic performance.
+Many instruments have been developed to assess learner engagement and their attitudes and aptitudes at different stages of the learning process or to assess the way in which individuals learn, with the objective of identifying the optimal study strategies that can be adopted by learners at the point of interaction with their learning environment [1]-[3].
+While learning can take place in various different contexts, the complex interactions that arise in formal learning sites such as classrooms are of particular interest since the classroom environment provides a unique setting in which exogenous variables can be controlled, thus potentially increasing the effectiveness of the learning process.

-A significant number of theories have emerged that aim to explain the various learning approaches taken by students in the classroom and these have been embraced by educators, however, recently, several meta-analytical studies have failed to support the existence of disparate learning styles [4], [5].
-Therefore, ideas which are intuitively attractive and very popular amongst educators, such as for example, that matching mode of delivery (visual, auditory, read/write or kinaesthetic) to the students’ learning preference, can enhance performance have been discredited as myths [6].
-However, evidence from neuroscience is emerging showing that that, students may have an inherent preference for the mode in which they receive information [7].
-In particular, functional magnetic resonance imaging (fMRI) scans have shown that people with strong visual preference, have to convert words into pictures when presented with text input in order to understand , the inputSimilarly people with strong read/write text preference, have to convert pictures into text to help with comprehension [8].
-Further support to the existence of preference for visual or text based (read/write) information intake is provided by eye-tracking studies in psychology showing that visualizers (students with a preference for pictures and diagrams) and verbalisers (students with preference for text) generally examined the areas on the screen where information is presented of in line with their preference and visualizers are able to focus for longer on information rich areas of diagrams than verbalisers [9].
+A significant number of theories have emerged aimed at explaining the various learning approaches taken by students in the classroom and have been largely embraced by educators.
+However, various recent meta-analytical studies have failed to support the existence of disparate learning styles [4], [5].
+Here, the notion that approaches that are intuitively attractive and highly popular among educators, such as matching the mode of delivery (visual, auditory, read/write or kinaesthetic) to the student’s learning preference, can enhance performance has been largely discredited [6].
+However, neuroscience-grounded evidence has emerged that indicates that students may, in fact, have an inherent preference for the mode through which they receive information [7].
+Specifically, functional magnetic resonance imaging (fMRI) scans have demonstrated that individuals with a strong visual preference have to convert words into pictures when presented with text-based input in order to understand it, while individuals with a strong read/write text preference have to convert pictures into text to help with the comprehension [8].
+Further support for the existence of a preference for visual or text-based (read/write) information intake has been provided through psychology-based eye-tracking studies, which demonstrated that visualisers (students with a preference for pictures and diagrams) and verbalisers (students with a preference for text) generally examine the areas on the screen where the information is presented in terms of their specific preference, with visualizers found to be able to focus for longer on information-rich areas of diagrams than verbalisers [9].

-These findings suggest that the mode of a student’s information input preference might play a role in the speed of information processing and the way in which they interact with learning materials.
-However, empirical research examining the link between student information input preferences, their cognitive style and cognitive ability in the context of probabilistic reasoning, suggests that the interactions between these elements of the learning process are complex and plagued by contradictory empirical results making generalisations and practical recommendations on the most efficient learning approach difficult [10]-[12].
+These findings suggest that the mode of a student’s information input preference could play a role in the speed of the information processing and the way in which they interact with the learning materials.
+However, empirical research related to the link between students’ information-input preferences and their cognitive style and ability within the context of probabilistic reasoning suggests that the interactions between these elements of the learning process are complex and plagued by contradictions, which means that making generalisations and devising practical recommendations regarding the most efficient learning strategy is a highly difficult task [10]-[12].